 Graduate school and environmental career panels

 During the summer, we also convene panels of graduate students and professionals from a wide range of environmental careers.
-Graduate students share about their experiences in graduate school, including offering guidance on identifying an advisor and navigating the application procress.
+Graduate students share about their experiences in graduate school, including offering guidance on identifying an advisor and navigating the application process.
 Environmental career panelists share about the various pathways that led them to their current careers and their experiences working for various agencies, private conservation organizations, and academic institutions.
 Interns are encouraged to use these panels to ask questions and begin thinking about future career options.

 A day in the life of a Cedar Creek Intern